gournge/cleaning-optimization/Readme.md

     - let the agent calculate std for each of the random variables in the action
     - gradually decrease the std during training until it reaches a value like `0.001`
     - keep the std constant.

+After more research it has been decided that a different model will be used instead.

+## DDPG model